itsyuimorii/The-Web-Developer-Bootcamp-2023/🌟Final Capstone/README.md

 ![new camp](/Users/yuimorii/Documents/GitHub/The-Web-Developer-Bootcamp-2023/🌟Final Capstone/images/newcampform.png)

-### 3. Set the endpoint to set a POST request for the "form submission destination" when the "Add Camp" button is clicked.
+### 3. Set the endpoint to set a POST request for the "form submission destination" when the "add Campground" button is clicked.

-### 1. test body.parse
+### 3.1 Testing body.parse

 > app.js